F A Q

 Can I return the underpants?

-Yes, you can return the items within 14 days of delivery date, if they are in the same condition as you received them, - that is unused and not washed.
+Yes, you can return the items within 30 days of delivery date, if they are in the same condition as you received them, - that is unused and not washed.
 The items must be returned in proper packaging.
-We pay for the return delivery, if you return it as an economy letter.
+We do not pay for the return delivery.
 Please return to: DRY & COOL, Havremarken 4, Hal A3, 3650 Ølstykke, Denmark.

 If you would like another size or design, the easiest way is to order the pair you want from our website so you instantly know if it is in stock.